maxzheng/great-life-guide/README.md

    -- powerful, intentional, and in good form.
 Complete your movements in positive physical states (good posture, happy facial expression, etc.).
 Your motions and states can change how you feel, and vice versa, as emotion is energy in motion.
 Negative thoughts can drain your mental energy, so maintain a positive mental state at all times by replacing negative thoughts with positive ones that empowers you.
+Fear can easily inhibit your thinking brain without your knowledge and drastically reduce your energy, so replace that with calmness or excitement.
 Focus on what you can do and how they can make things better.

 4. **Sleep well** to rejuvenate your energy and more.
 When you don't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
 To sleep well, exercise to